Reading the behavior of your turtle can be confusing and leave you desperate at times.

 Let me explain in the next section.

-4. Preparing for hibernation during winter
+4. Preparing for brumation during winter (semi-hibernation)

-Typically, all aquatic turtles will slow down during winter, even if your tank has the perfect water temperature.
+Typically, almost all aquatic turtles will slow down during winter, even if your tank has the perfect water temperature.

 This is because turtles use both temperature and light as indicators for the coming of spring and winter.
+Along these metrics, turtles also use the length of day to tell when it’s time to slow down their metabolism.

 Experts have hypothesized that turtles may be able to see the different angle at which sunlight falls during winter.